MegSpell/HomeFurGood_CapstoneONE/README.md

 ## Notes

-- A stretch goal for this project would be adding an admin dashboard to view user data and manage featured dogs.
+- A stretch goal for this project would be adding an admin dashboard to view user data, delete accounts, and manage featured dogs.
 - Another stretch goal is to add a weekly newsletter with more spotlighted dogs to generate interest and searching.
 - Most interested in being able to highlight at risk dogs in kill shelters, still figuring out a way to accomplish this!
 -Would like to add more styling and backgrounds when time allows and maybe a real home page with options to sign up, log in or continue as guest.
+-Would like to handle stronger password validation (e.g., requiring special characters or blocking passwords that include usernames) to be implemented for security.
+For demo purposes, form validation has been kept minimal to streamline user experience.

 © 2025 Home Fur Good — Built by Meghan Spellman 🐾